koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_24_img_1.md

+# The image 1 in slide 24 of lecture 9 contains:
 The image shows three separate, rectangular, block-like structures arranged in a staggered formation.
 Each structure is composed of smaller, individual rectangular units that are stacked together in a grid pattern.
 The structures are aligned with each other from left to right, with slight variations in depth.

 1. **Left Structure:**